 It’s eggplant season!
 We love eggplant in our house and what I love to do is take traditional recipes, like Eggplant Parmigiana, and make them healthier without losing any of the flavor.
-This is a delicious, lighter, fresh version that even your kids will love.
-This recipe doesn’t even contain any mozzarella because, quite honestly, I didn’t have any so decided to improvise.
-Nobody even missed it!
-If you don’t have time to make the sauce, you can use your favorite jarred sauce.
+This is a delicious, lighter, version of a Healthier Eggplant Parmigiana that your whole family will love.
+Baked not fried and a fraction of mozzarella that parmigiana typically used in eggplant parmigiana -I promise you won’t miss it!
+Eggplant Parmigiana can be healthy

-- 1 whole egg and 1 egg white, beaten 1 tablespoon water
+- 1 whole egg and 1 egg white, beaten

-- 1 1/2 cups whole wheat breadcrumbs
+- 1 1/2 cups dried breadcrumbs

 - 1 tablespoon dried italian seasoning

-- 1 large eggplant peeled and cut into 1/2″ thick slices
+- 1 large eggplant peeled and cut into 1/2" thick slices

 - 1/4 cup grated Parmigiano Reggiano cheese